Thermometer graph in excel

 To ensure clarity, I reposition the current value label at the top of the green section.
 This positioning reinforces the message of achievement while drawing attention to the amount still needed.

-I adjust the „Target Revenue“ axis settings to align with the $10,000 target.
+I adjust the „Zieleinnahmen“ axis settings to align with the $10,000 target.
 By setting my maximum value on the vertical axis to $10,000, I create a clear framework for the thermometer effect.

 As a next step, I ensure both the primary and secondary axes are configured correctly.
 I typically set the secondary axis to match the primary, keeping everything coherent for efficient data visualization.